In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 99 구십구 (gusipgu) 99 아흔아홉 (aheunahop)

-Numbers 100 and above in Korean
+Numbers 100 and Above

 Since you now know how to count in Korean in the double digits, you can use the same tools to count in the triple digits and beyond.

 Just like above, the bigger the number, the more to combine.
-As you stacked the characters for the 10s through 90s, you’ll now stack even more characters to create bigger numbers.
+As you stacked the characters for the 10s through the 90s, you'll now stack even more characters to create bigger numbers.

-Hundreds and thousands in Korean
+Hundreds and Thousands in Korean Numbers

-The Sino Korean number for 100 is 백 or baek.
+The Sino-Korean number for 100 is 백 or baek.

 300 셋백 (sambaek)